Louis Foster

 Louis James Foster (born 27 July 2003) is a British racing driver.
-He competes in the IndyCar Series for Rahal Letterman Lanigan Racing.
+He competes full-time in the NTT IndyCar Series, driving the No. 45 Honda for Rahal Letterman Lanigan Racing and part-time in the NASCAR Craftsman Truck Series, driving the No. 76 Chevrolet Silverado RST for Freedom Racing Enterprises.
 He is the 2024 Indy NXT champion and also won the 2022 Indy Pro 2000 championship.
 Foster previously competed in the 2021 Euroformula Open Championship with CryptoTower Racing and the 2020 BRDC British Formula 3 Championship with Double R Racing where he finished third.